ECE530-2023/news-analyzer-MikeTerekhov/README.md

 # news-analyzer-MikeTerekhov
 This repository contains my PDF analysis project, along with examples of experimenting with queues/threading aswell as an example of making my own pip install package.
 As a part of the class I also chose to try and experiment with create the same app using React JS.
-As of current it only contain a method of using the Google authentication API, without any other applications.
+At the moment, it only contains a method of using the Google authentication API, without any other applications.
 -------------------------------------------------------------------------
 - built seperate REST APIs to :
     - upload a PDF File